How To: Use Code Search

 By using Code Search you can:

 Search across all of your projects: Search in your own codebase and your partner teams' codebases.
-Use cross-project searches over all the code in your VSTS or TFS instance to search across your organization's entire codebase.
+Use cross-project searches over all the code in your VSTS or TFS instance to search across your enterprise's entire codebase.
 Narrow your search by using project, repository, path, file name, and other filter operators.
 Use wildcards to widen your search and Boolean operators to fine-tune it.

 Find specific types of code: Use code type filters to search for specific kinds of code such as definitions, references, functions, comments, strings, namespaces, and more.
 You can use Code Search to narrow down your results to exact code type matches.
 Navigate quickly to a method definition to understand its implementation simply by applying the definition filter, or scope the search to references in order to view calls and maximize code reuse.